pwmt/pwmt.github.io/content/projects/girara.md

 * Useful data structures and utility functions
 * Possibility to use tabs
 * Support for either GTK2 or GTK3 applications

+## Source code
+If you are interested in the source code you can either [browse](http://git.pwmt.org) it online or clone the repository:

+    $ git clone git://pwmt.org/girara.git

+In addition a doxygen documentation is [available](doxygen).